bluekvirus/Stage.js/implementation/HOWTO.md

 2. Model/Collection [snapshot] <i class="fa fa-arrows-h"></i> View (UI)
 3. View <i class="fa fa-arrows-h"></i> Layout/Page + Transitions (UX)

-Failing to address any of the 3 parts above will cost the project a significant amount of refractory time. **DO NOT** skip or trying to merge them into one big abstraction.
+Failing to address any of the 3 parts above will cost the project a significant amount of refractory time.
+Do *NOT* skip or trying to merge them into one big abstraction.
 Conquer each one with a consistent API style (like parameters and naming conventions) then combine the result.
 A complete system is never a destination, it is only a state of being or appearance.
-In other words, anytime you want your solution appear to be *a complete one*, focus on identifying the key problems and then solve them. **DO NOT** set your goal to be *a complete system* when start.
+In other words, anytime you want your solution appear to be *a complete one*, focus on identifying the key problems and then solve them.
+Do *NOT* set your goal to be *a complete system* when start.

-So, we have identified the core problems, how do we form our solutions to them?
+So, how do we form our solution?

 ###Solution architecture
 As a full stack solution to the UI/UX side, we address those 3 problems with an intuitive architecture: